E-Sh4rk/KuruTools/README.md

 # KuruTools

-This repository contains the following tools for Kuru Kuru Kururin (Europe):
+This repository contains the following tools for the Kururin GBA ROMs:

 - `KuruRomExtractor`: A console application that can extract and decode map data and tiles from the ROM.
 It can also replace the maps of the ROM with your modified maps.
 - `KuruLevelEditor`: A GUI level editor.
 Depends on `KuruRomExtractor`.
 - `Misc`: Some additional ROM patches.

-*NOTE: Altough the map system is very similar in Kururin Paradise, these tools are NOT compatible with Kururin Paradise.*
+The supported ROMs are:
+- Kuru Kuru Kururin (Europe)
+- Kururin Paradise (Japan)

 ## Installation